Library Behavior Policy

 • Utilizing the Youth Services Department without children or without the intent to retrieve youth materials.

-• Refusing to leave a computer after session has been terminated, or creating a disturbance while using Library equipment.
+• Refusing to leave a computer after session has been terminated or creating a disturbance while using library equipment.

-• Refusing to leave the building and/or library computers during an emergency evacuation.
+• Refusing to leave the building and or library computers during an emergency evacuation.

 • Refusing to vacate a Study Room without an existing reservation or after a session has ended.

-• Parking vehicles on Library Premises for purposes other than use of the library.
+• Parking vehicles on library premises for purposes other than use of the Library.

-• Stealing, damaging, altering, or using inappropriately, any library materials, facilities, equipment or property.
+• Stealing, damaging, altering, or using inappropriately, any library materials, facilities, equipment, or property.

-• Bathing, shampooing or doing laundry in library restrooms.
+• Bathing, shampooing, or doing laundry in library restrooms.

 • Use of open flame or any burning/heating elements.